 Step 2 – Apply to Harper College Click Here

-Step 3 – Take the placement test by visiting your Student Portal and click Testing.
+Step 3 – Take the placement tests by visiting your Student Portal and click Testing.

 Step 4 – Interview with companies interested in hiring an apprentice.